-Since roads are located in more rural transect zones where larger setbacks are created, on street parking is not provided for.
-Lot size and driveways should be provided to allow for parking on site and should allow for unobstructed sidewalks to allow for pedestrian activity.
+Since As roads are located in more rural transect zones where larger setbacks are created, there is no on on street parking is not provided for.
+Lot size and driveways should be provided to allow for parking on on site and should allow for unobstructed sidewalks to allow for that accommodate pedestrian activity.

-1 ST-Street
+ST-Street

-2 A street is a local, multi-movement thoroughfare suitable for all urbanized transect

-3 zones and all frontages and uses.
-A street is urban in character, with raised curbs,

-4 drainage inlets, wide sidewalks, parallel parking, and trees in individual or continuous

-5 planters aligned in an allee.
-Character may vary somewhat, however, responding to the 6 commercial or residential uses lining the street.

-7 It is important to note that many municipalities use the terms, "avenue" and "street" in

-8 combination with the thoroughfare name as a way to differentiate streets running north

-9 and south from those running east and west. (e.g. 1st Street, 1st Avenue)
+- 2 A street is a local, multi-movement thoroughfare suitable for all urbanized transect - 3 zones and all frontages and uses.
+A street is urban in character, with raised curbs, - 4 drainage inlets, wide sidewalks, parallel parking, and trees in individual or continuous - 5 planters aligned in an allee.
+Character may vary somewhat, however, responding in - 6 response to the commercial or residential uses lining the street. - 7 It is important to note that many municipalities use the terms, "avenue" and "street" in - 8 combination with the thoroughfare name as a way to differentiate streets running north - 9 and south from those running east and west. (e.g. 1st Street, 1st Avenue).

-Street, Sanford, FL (Source: Glatting Jackson Project, Photo - Billy Hattaway)
+Street, Sanford, FL

+(Source: Glatting Jackson AECOM Project, Photo - Billy Hattaway)